Updated August 6, 2024

 Grace Period

 Your policy may provide a grace period for this type of situation.
-Basically, what this does is automatically provide coverage for a temporary amount of time on a new vehicle purchase until you report it to your insurance company.
+Basically, this automatically provides coverage for a temporary amount of time on a new vehicle purchase until you report it to your insurance company.

-Beware: New car grace periods vary from policy to policy so you need to check your first or ask your agent to be clear.
+Beware: New car grace periods vary from policy to policy so you need to check first, or ask your agent to be clear.
 Don’t just assume you’re covered.

 Coverage During Grace Period